-With the 7-year ARM, you get mortgage rate stability for seven years before even having to worry about the first adjustment.
+With the 7-year ARM, you get mortgage rate stability for a full seven years before even having to worry about the first rate adjustment.
 And because most homeowners either sell or refinance before that time, it could prove to be a good choice for those looking for a discount.

 That’s right, the 7-year ARM is cheaper than the 30-year fixed, or at least it should be.
-By cheaper, I mean it comes with a lower interest rate than the 30-year fixed, which equates to a lower monthly mortgage payment.
+By cheaper, I mean it comes with a lower interest rate than the 30-year fixed, which equates to a lower monthly mortgage payment for 84 months!

 Last week, mortgage rates on the 7-year ARM averaged 3.64 percent, according to figures from Bankrate.
 Meanwhile, the average rate on a 30-year fixed was 4.69 percent.